vvr-hub/ExamplePytestProject/readme.md

 - This project is a Pytest-based API test automation framework that utilises a test API https://reqres.in/api
 - It also utilises WireMock for mocking APIs.
-- It supports functional testing, mock testing, fuzz testing, security testing, contract testing, negative testing, etc.
+- Supports functional testing, mock testing, fuzz testing, security testing, contract testing, negative testing, etc.
+- **Security tests** using **OWASP ZAP** help detect vulnerabilities such as **CSP issues, HSTS missing headers, XSS risks, and more**.
 - The project provides some sample tests.
 The aim here is not to provide comprehensive test coverage.
 - There are also some tests for **websockets**
 - IMPORTANT NOTE: This is a **work in progress** project with scope for improvement.